thisisrandy/dotfiles/README.md

 timedatectl set-local-rtc 0 --adjust-system-clock
 ```

-#### Gnome extensions
+#### GNOME extensions

-While it's possible to install gnome extensions programmatically, one has to
+While it's possible to install GNOME extensions programmatically, one has to
 match the download url with one's shell version, and the maintenance cost just
 isn't worth it for a small list of extensions.
 In fact, I'm only using one at
-the moment, so it's much easier to manually enable it using the gnome shell
+the moment, so it's much easier to manually enable it using the GNOME shell
 integration chrome plugin.
 A list of install url(s) follows:

 - [windowNavigator](https://extensions.gnome.org/extension/10/windownavigator/)